CodeForPoznan/pah-fm/README.md

 Visible only to the Driver.

 - `DrivesView`
-Shows the list of submitted Drives (including sychronized and not).
+Shows the list of submitted Drives (including synchronized and not).
 Visible only to the Driver.

 - `DriveVerifyView`